futuregrid/virtual-cluster/README.md

 Generating the Distribution
 ---------------------------

+Assume that you have git correctly installed and configured on your computer.

-pull code from github
+### Step 1: You can pull source code from github by:

-TODO:
+    git clone git@github.com:futuregrid/virtual-cluster.git

+### Step 2: Create tar file for installation

     make pip

-this creates the tar file that you can install via pip in ./dist
+This creates the tar file that you can install via pip in ./dist

+### Step 3: Install

     sudo pip install --upgrade dist/*.tar.gz

-this wil install the files by default into /usr/local/bin/fg-cluster
+This wil install the files by default into /usr/local/bin/fg-cluster